Texas Divorce 101: Child Support

 Additional Considerations Concerning Texas Child Support

-The law views visitation separately from support, and a court order for child support may not be conditioned on whether the other parent allows the obligor to have possession of or access to the child (Tex.
+Overlap of Support and Visitation: It's important to note that the law treats visitation separately from support.
+A court order for child support may not be contingent upon whether the other parent allows the obligor to have possession of or access to the child (Tex.
 Fam.
 Code §154.101).
-Child support must be paid in full on time, even if the non-paying spouse denies visitation.
+This means that child support must be paid in full and on time, even if visitation is denied by the non-paying parent.

 Our Expert Texas Child Support Attorneys Can Help You